rails/rails/guides/source/upgrading_ruby_on_rails.md

 * Rails 4.0 has changed `serialized_attributes` and `attr_readonly` to class methods only.
 You shouldn't use instance methods since it's now deprecated.
 You should change them to use class methods, e.g. `self.serialized_attributes` to `self.class.serialized_attributes`.

 * When using the default coder, assigning `nil` to a serialized attribute will save it to the database as `NULL`.
-Active Record 3.x saved the `nil` value to the database differently:
+Active Record 3.2 saved the `nil` value to the database differently:
       * In Active Record 3.2, if the database column corresponding to the serialized attribute was nullable, the `nil` value through YAML was saved into the database as `"--- \n...\n"`.
 Active Record 3.2 returned `nil` when retrieving that value, and Active Record 4.0 will do the same.
-      * In Rails 3.2, if the database column corresponding to the serialized attribute was not nullable, the `nil` value through YAML was saved into the database as `"--- \'\'\n"`.
+      * In Active Record 3.2, if the database column corresponding to the serialized attribute was not nullable, the `nil` value through YAML was saved into the database as `"--- \'\'\n"`.
 Active Record 3.2 returned `""`.
 Active Record 4.0 will return `nil` instead.

 * Rails 4.0 has removed `attr_accessible` and `attr_protected` feature in favor of Strong Parameters.
 You can use the [Protected Attributes gem](https://github.com/rails/protected_attributes) for a smooth upgrade path.